KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/The Omnipotent One.md

 ###### Origins
 Nothing is known about the Omnipotent one, all that is known is that he was fond [[Jaloop]]'s magic one day, and he granted him magical music and spells, and has existed for eons of time.
 ##### Abilities
-The Omnipotent one was a level 20 divination Wizard who ascended to Godhood and became a deity
+The Omnipotent one was a Divination Wizard who ascended to Godhood and became a deity